BasirRahimi/motorway-ui-test/README.md

 The API that is returning images is rather slow.
 Show how it can be sped up, and show how you would measure the improvement in performance.

+***I would remove the setTimeout that is in server.js but not sure if that's a valid answer.
+I have added in console.time in App.jsx to measure the response time.
+We could reduce the amount of data requested to 5 and have a load more button or scroll to load more.***

 ### 3. Forms

 One of the oldest yet trickiest parts of web development is forms, so we’d like to see how you handle them.